tomclose/new_notes/_sessions/ruby1/2_reading_ruby.md

 It is often possible to write ruby in a way that reads a lot like English.
 Hopefully you found this with the above example - even though you've only just met ruby you were probably able to have a reasonably guess at what the above code did.

 Ruby is an incredibly powerful and flexible language.
 It is a modern language - created in the 1990s by Yukihiro Matsumoto (Matz).
 A large part of his design philosophy is centered around optimizing for developer happiness - making a language that is a pleasure to program in.
-If you haven't already programmed in another language, you might not fully appreciate this, but - take it from me - ruby is awesome!
+If you haven't already programmed in another language, you might not fully appreciate this, but - take it from someone who has - ruby is awesome!